Vramshapuh: Rule over Eastern Armenia

 Illustration of Mesrop Mashtots from a 1776 manuscript.

 Vramshapuh managed through his rule to unite the two parts of Greater Armenia.
 Saint Mesrop Mashtots continued his role as being the royal scribe and imperial secretary from the reign of Khosrov IV to his brother Vramshapuh.

 Sahak the son of Nerses who was the last Gregorian Patriarch served as the Armenian Catholicos (Patriarch) during Vramshapuh's reign.
 Sahak and Vramshapuh were distantly related as Sahak's late paternal grandmother was the Arsacid Princess Bambish.
 Bambish was a sister to king Tigranes VII (Tiran) and a daughter of king Khosrov III.

 Vramshapuh maintained peaceful relations between the Byzantine Empire and the Sasanian Empire.
 He is also known for his successful peace mission to Mesopotamia to mediate between Persia and Byzantium.
 Vramshapuh succeeded in winning the confidence of the Sasanian shah as well as the Armenians who were pro-Roman.
 Through maintaining good relations and restoring peace to both empires, Vramshapuh was able to establish a long peace which contributed to the internal improvement of the region into which Christianity was able to penetrate, which kept the spread of pagan faiths to a minimum.

 The Sasanian shah Yazdegerd I, ratified Sahak as the Armenian Catholicos in which Vramshapuh promoted Sahak's son-in-law, Hamazasp Mamikonean, to the high office of general.
 This title, which was generally hereditary to the Mamikonean family, had been withheld from him for a long time.
 Vramshapuh appointed his prerogatives as were those of the Mardpet, the guardian of his harem (who was also the administrator of the Royal domain) and the Apset who placed the crown on Vramshapuh's head at his coronation.
 In his kingship, Vramshapuh was wise, beneficent and his reign was illustrious.

+Creation of the Armenian alphabet

 The reign of Vramshapuh is most noted under his patronage for Mesrop and Sahak for presiding over the creation of the Armenian alphabet in 405 to 406.
 The creation of the Armenian alphabet brought a last moment of glory to the Arsacids and Vramshapuh sent Sahak to the Sasanian court in Persia to conciliate over the creation of the alphabet.
 Vramshapuh became interested in the project and he was materially and morally the literacy project's great patron.